DIGI-FI@PEARC19 Full Project Description

-According to International Business Machines (IBM), blockchain—or distributed ledger technology—is “a shared, unalterable ledger for recording the history of transactions.
+According to International Business Machines (IBM), blockchain is “a shared, unalterable ledger for recording the history of transactions.
 It increases trust, accountability and transparency across business networks.”
 By enabling smart contracts between individuals anywhere around the world, there is no need for centralized support or oversight (legal, banking, title companies, broker, or other steps that add cost and opportunities for fraud).
 A decentralized ledger can still be tampered with, but with blockchain’s transparency, it’s easier to detect if something has been altered.
-As for efficiency, IBM Global Financing reported saving as much as 75 percent of the time required to mediate transaction disputes among 4,000 partners and suppliers using a blockchain distribution management solution.1
+As for efficiency, IBM Global Financing reported saving as much as 75 percent of the time required to mediate transaction disputes among 4,000 partners and suppliers using a blockchain distribution management solution.1 IBM’s Blockchain in Action Blog features many more use-cases.

-- Veterans, women and ethnic minorities (in STEM) are encouraged to apply.
+- All qualified applications are welcome; veterans, women and ethnic minorities (in STEM) are especially encouraged to apply.

 - Candidates who can pay-it-forward in EPSCoR territories or at land grant universities will be favored.